jhpce-jhu/jhpce_mkdocs/docs/orient/orientation-overview.md

 ## Documentation used in orientation
 You can download the orientation slides at [JHPCE-Overview](../orient/images/latest-orient.pdf)

-JRT thinks that such file should live in docs/orient/images/
+(Those files live in docs/orient/images/)